vasigorc/wasm_definitive_guide/chapter_07/README.md

 # Chapter 07.
 WebAssembly Tables

-> Tables are another feature of WebAssembly that allow it to be a modern software system with functional
-> dependencies that will be satisfied by modules.
-They provide the equivalent capability of a dynamic
-> shared library.

 ## Static Versus Dynamic Linking

 First example simply demonstrates how dynamic linking is used in C language.